Reviews, Best Prices, Comparisons, Expert Buying Guides

 Steps to Troubleshoot:

-• If the battery drain issue is resolved in Safe Mode, identify and uninstall the apps causing the drain in normal mode.
+If the battery drainage problem is fixed in Safe Mode, then pinpoint and remove the apps that are draining the battery in normal mode.

 3. Performance Issues